tidev/titanium-docs/docs/api/titanium/network/httpclient.md

 In Titanium, if a connection with TLS 1.2 fails, Titanium will re-attempt the connection with TLS 1.1 and TLS 1.0.
 By default, TLS 1.2 is attempted first.

-Use the [tlsVersion](Titanium.Network.HTTPClient.tlsVersion) property to set the version of the TLS protocol if you know the version the server is running.
+Use the <Titanium.Network.HTTPClient.tlsVersion> property to set the version of the TLS protocol if you know the version the server is running.
 If you do not know, do not set this property.
 Titanium will not fallback with a lower TLS version if the `tlsVersion` property is set.
 Setting the TLS version saves time from re-attempting connections with lower TLS versions and